Futarchy-Polkadot-Hackathon-2023/Things/subsquid-indexer/README.md

 sqd codegen
 sqd migration:generate

+# 5. pick a segment of the kusama chain that you wish to index and edit
+    .setBlockRange({ from: <myStartingBlock> })
+#    in:
+     src/processor.ts
+# or just delete that line to index the whole chain (approx 6-8 hours)

-# 5. Start the processor
+# 6. Start the processor
 sqd process

-# 6. The command above will block the terminal
+# 7. The command above will block the terminal
 #    being busy with fetching the chain data,
 #    transforming and storing it in the target database.
 #